aleingrosso/aleingrosso.github.io/_pages/about.md

 Research Interests
 ======
 * Statistical mechanics of learning in neural networks
-  - learning capacity and generalization in deep networks
-  - theory of transfer and multi-task learning

 * Dynamics and learning in recurrent neural networks
-  - dynamical mean field theory for heterogeneous networks
-  - learning in biologically-plausible RNNs

 * Efficiency of neural computation
-  - stochastic thermodynamics of learning at the mesoscale
-  - computation-dissipation tradeoffs in neural systems

 * Multiscale methods for neural networks
-  - advanced Monte Carlo methods and the loss landscape of learning problems
-  - coarse graining for neural representations

 Bio
 ======